-Students who have withdrawn or been out of attendance for more than one year, who wish to reenter the program may be re-admitted upon completing an appropriate re-application form.
-Students who have been out of attendance for less than one year, will meet with an academic counselor and complete a new registration form.
-Readmission candidates must be in good standing academically and financially at Warner Pacific College.
+Students who have been out of attendance for less than one year and wish to re-enter the program will meet with an academic counselor and complete a new degree plan and re-enroll.
+Students who have withdrawn or been out of attendance for more than one year who wish to re-enter the program may be re-admitted upon completing an appropriate re-application form.
+In either case, readmission candidates must be in good standing academically and financially at Warner Pacific College.
 They also must be clear of any Warner Pacific College registration holds.
 Applicants not in good standing in any of these categories will be referred to the ADP Admissions Review Committee.
 Re-entry into a cohort will be based, in part, on available space in the appropriate class.
 Readmitted students are required to complete the degree requirements specified in the current ADP Bulletin at the time of re-entry.
 Any Core requirements specific to class standing must be completed at the level at which they originally entered Warner Pacific.

 At the beginning of re-entry, students wishing to re-enter the program are assessed any tuition and fees in effect.
-Students who retake a class for which they have previously received textbooks, are responsible for any changes made by the professor during their absence.
-Reentering students will be advised concerning any curriculum changes and will be enrolled in the appropriate course sequence.
+Students who retake a class for which they have previously received textbooks, are responsible for any curricular changes made during their absence, including new textbooks and materials.
+Re-entering students will be advised concerning any curriculum changes and will be enrolled in the appropriate course sequence.
 Prior to re-entry, all official transcripts from other institutions attended must be on file in the Student Services Office.